 Awareness and Mitigation Now That the UK has Left the EU

-Now that the United Kingdom (UK) has left the European Union (EU), stakeholders of global companies are adapting to how the country’s future relationship with the EU is will impact day-to-day business functions related to mobility.
-How, specifically, is Brexit impacting household goods (HHG) moves?
-This blog post will address suggestions and provide resource links to help organizations minimize potential complications.
+Now that the United Kingdom (UK) has left the European Union (EU), stakeholders of global companies are adapting to how the country’s future relationship with the EU will affect day-to-day business functions related to mobility.
+How, specifically, is Brexit affecting household goods (HHG) moves?
+This blog post will address suggestions and provide resource links to help organisations minimise potential complications.

 Brexit: Considerations for HHG Moves

-Effective January 1, 2020, the European Union and the United Kingdom reached an agreement regarding Brexit and enacted The Trade and Cooperation Agreement.
+Effective from 1 January 2020, the European Union and the United Kingdom reached an agreement regarding Brexit and enacted The Trade and Cooperation Agreement.
 The agreement will have many implications for businesses, including changes in the way HHG moves are executed.
-To be aware of and compliant with these changes, we offer the following recommendations:
+To be aware of, and compliant with, these changes, we offer the following recommendations: